jtsuero/movie-night/README.md

 Project built in a weekend for a frontend coding assignment.

+Can see working version here - movie-night-nv9d.vercel.app/

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+Built with [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`] and hosted with [Vercel](https://vercel.com).

 ## Getting Started